mos9527/sssekai_blender_io/README.md

   - Done.
 Also applies to generic Unity assets
 - Custom `Animator` for animation import
   - Path CRC32 table can now be done through `m_Avatar`
-  - TODO: Implement Animator bindpose
+- ~~Implement Animator bindpose~~
+  - Done.
+Usually not a requirement however.
 #### Rendering
-- Outline (World-space, normal offset + stencil masking)
+- One-key Outline Modifier(s) for Sekai characters (World-space, normal offset + stencil masking)
   - See also https://mos9527.com/posts/pjsk/shading-reverse-part-2/
-- 1-to-1 approximation of the game's lighting system
+- Accurate reproduction of the game's lighting
   - ~~Face light (SDF for v2, simple $N \cdot L$ for legacy)~~
     - ~~*NOTE*: Current SDF implementation does not handle relative light directions~~
     - Fixed.
 See also https://mos9527.com/en/posts/pjsk/shading-reverse-part-3/